raufk263/raufkhan87/README.md

 - 👋 Hi, I’m @raufkhan87
-- 👀 I’m interested in projects in C++
+- 👀 I’m interested in projects of C++
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on raufk263@gmail.com